 Usually, trips to the movie theatre are all about salted popcorn, oversized soft drinks and blockbuster thrills; two hours of escapism, essentially, where you can forget about work and immerse yourself in the drama, laughs or shocks of alternative worlds.

 To point you in the right direction, we’ve compiled a brief list, so clear out your weekend schedule, crack open a jumbo bag of tortilla chips and get your notepad ready.
-Here are seven movies about work that can really help your career…
+Here are seven movies about work that could really help your career…

 1. Office Space (1999)

-For the uninitiated, Mike Judge’s 1999 cult classic is the ultimate fictional workplace critique – a 90-minute dissemination of frustration, boredom and small-scale rebellion, told through the hypnotised eyes of Ron Livingston’s work-weary software engineer.
+For the uninitiated, Mike Judge’s 1999 cult classic is the ultimate workplace critique – a 90-minute dissemination of frustration, boredom and small-scale rebellion, told through the hypnotised eyes of Ron Livingston’s work-weary software engineer.

 Definitive scene: That photocopier scene.
 No words required – just the raw, visceral culmination of a million office fantasies being realised at once.

 See also: The Office (TV series), Silicon Valley (TV series)